 - 27. Players remain onside for the duration of the scrum. - 28.
 Prior to the start of play in the scrum, the scrum-half of the team not throwing in the ball stands: - a.
 On that team's side of the middle line next to the opposing scrum-half, or - b.
 At least five metres behind the hindmost foot of their team's last player in the scrum and remains there until the completion of the scrum. - 29.
 Once play in the scrum begins, the scrum-half of the team in possession has at least one foot level with or behind the ball. - 30.
 Once play in the scrum begins, the scrum-half of the team not in possession: - a.
-Takes up a position with both feet behind the ball and close to the scrum but not in the space between the flanker and the number eight or - b.
+Takes up a position near the scrum with both feet no further than the centre line of the tunnel, or - b.
 Permanently retires to a point on the offside line either at that team's hindmost foot, or - c.
 Permanently retires at least five metres behind the hindmost foot. - 31.
 All players not participating at the scrum remain at least five metres behind the hindmost foot of their team. - 32.
-When the hindmost foot of a team is in in-goal or within five metres of that team's goal line, the offside line for that team's non-participants is the goal line.
+When the hindmost foot of a team is in in-goal or within five metres of that team's try line, the offside line for that team's non-participants is the try line.